 It is essential to deal with legal and financial matters when establishing a business.
-In this area of study students are introduced to the legal requirements and financial considerations that are vital to establishing a business.
+In this area of study students are introduced to the legal requirements and financial considerations that are vital in establishing a business.
+They also consider the implications for the business if legal and financial requirements are not met.